 It certainly looks the part, too.
 Given a head start by the sporty styling that even entry-level Meganes boast, the RS gains flared wheelarches that stretch over a set of 19-inch alloy wheels that look purposeful and suggestive rather than aggressively 'in-your-face'.
 We reckon it strikes a good balance between the subtle aggression of the Golf GTI and the garish excess of the Civic Type-R.

 The latest Megane RS is a far more sophisticated machine than its predecessor, too.
-As before, there's a six-speed manual gearbox, but you also have the choice of a six-speed, dual-clutch automatic – unlike the Renault Clio RS which is automatic-only.
+A six-speed dual-clutch automatic gearbox is now the only choice, unlike rivals such as the Ford Focus ST and Volkswagen Golf GTI that have a manual option.
 A four-wheel steering system is also standard.
 Called 4CONTROL, it's intended to increase the Megane's agility at low speeds, while also improving stability when driving quickly.
 This sounds good, but this gadgetry contributes to a car that weighs a little more than the Civic Type R and Golf GTI.

-Whichever version you choose, though, the RS only really delivers its full potential when you draw close to the national speed limit.
+Whichever version you choose, both cars manage 0-62mph in 5.7 seconds, and only really deliver their full potential when you draw close to the national speed limit.
 This is a bit of shame, particularly when the Honda Civic Type R offers big fun even at low speeds.

-Elsewhere, the RS shares the virtues of other Meganes, with a spacious, well equipped interior and sufficient boot space for family use – although fuel economy is unlikely to break 40mpg.
+Elsewhere, the RS shares the virtues of other Meganes, with a spacious, well equipped interior and sufficient boot space for family use – although fuel economy is unlikely to break 35mpg.